Workshops, classes & services

 Henrietta Bohanon, Westview volunteer, is the facilitator of the class.
 The crochet class has really taken off, and we are very proud that our participants have made a large assortment of winter hats, scarves and blankets for the Veterans Albany Housing Coalition.
 They have done so well that we are now in need of yarn.
 If anyone would like to donate yarn of any color to the crochet club, please call 482-2120.
 We truly appreciate your contributions.

-A new sewing class will be starting on Thursday, April 7, which will meet for eight sessions.
-The class will be creating spring blouses as their sewing project during these sessions.
+The sewing class meets two times a week on Thursdays and Fridays.
+We have openings in our new class, which is creating clothes suitable for springwear.
 The sewing department can supply fabric; however, we ask that you bring your own pattern if possible.
 All seniors are welcome.
 Instructor: seamstress Alena Taylor.
-Call 482-2120 to register for the class.
+Call 482-2120 for more information.

 Outings and community dining